tum-gis/3dcitydb-docker-postgis/README.md

 * **latest** - Latest stable version based on latest version of the 3DCityDB.
 Built from [master](https://github.com/tum-gis/3dcitydb-docker-postgis/tree/master) branch.
 * **devel** - Development version containing latest features.
 Based on latest version of the 3DCityDB.
 Built from [devel](https://github.com/tum-gis/3dcitydb-docker-postgis/tree/devel) branch. **Note:** Visit the [Github page of the devel](https://github.com/tum-gis/3dcitydb-docker-postgis/tree/devel) branch for the documentation of the latest features.
 * **v3.0.0**, **v3.1.0**, **v3.2.0**, **v3.3.0**, **v3.3.1** - Same content as **latest** image, but built with a specific version (**vX.X.X**) of the 3DCityDB.
 Built from the branches named like the versions.
+* **alpine** - Lightweight Alpine linux versions of all image version from above are available by appending **-alpine** to the tag.
+For instance: **v3.3.1** -> **v3.3.1-alpine**

 Use `docker pull tumgis/3dcitydb-postgis:TAG` to download the latest version of the image with the specified `TAG` to your system.
+For instance, use `docker pull tumgis/3dcitydb-postgis:latest` or `docker pull tumgis/3dcitydb-postgis:latest-alpine` to pull the latest Debian or Alpine image versions.

 #### More 3DCityDB Docker Images
 Check out the Docker images for the *3D City Database Web Feature Service (WFS)* and the *3D City Database Web-Map-Client* too: